 Even before the pandemic, barriers to preventive care spanned clinician-patient relationships, financial costs, time, cumbersome processes (making appointments, filling prescriptions), and care avoidance.
 Since routine health assessments often involve a tradeoff between short-term costs and long-term gains, the benefits of early detection may not be immediately apparent — especially to those who feel healthy.
 The challenge lies in how we systematically address these factors to reach and educate patients for whom preventive care is not a current priority.

 Perhaps one silver lining of the pandemic is that patients are demanding more comprehensive, accessible, and affordable care delivery options from the comfort of their homes and neighborhoods.
-The future of preventive care will extend far beyond the four walls of the doctor’s office to include the places where consumers live, work, and shop.
-For example, retail clinics played an essential role in ensuring consumers could access streamlined health services like testing during the pandemic – ultimately, making it easier to stay healthy.
+The future of preventive care will extend far beyond the four walls of the doctor’s office to include the places where consumers live, work and shop.
+For example, retail clinics will play an essential role in ensuring consumers can access streamlined health services such as diagnostic blood testing, making it easier to stay healthy.

-Disease prevention must be embraced as a priority if we hope to eliminate disparities in health outcomes.
-This call-to-action has never been more urgent, as millions have already delayed preventive screenings during the pandemic.
+Disease prevention must be embraced as a priority if we hope to eliminate disparities in health outcomes and ensure preventive screenings are easily accessible for all people.